securingapps/apkprobe/README.md

 The next 3 classes are related to encryption methods.
 A search is performed in the java classes of the jar to find symmetric encryption methods (AES), hash functions (SHA1,SHA256,MD5), functions related to cryptography (cipher.init, doFinal) and the path in which these terms were found.

+Update: The new version will print the outcome of every analysis to Analyzefile_'name of jar'